solkimicreb/book_of_algorand/README.md

 ## Dispensing story coins

 People can get free story coins and award existing writers from the treasury.
-Both of these are done with a simple transaction request which sends a story coin from the treasury to the given address.
+Both of these are done with a simple asset transfer transaction which sends a story coin from the treasury to the given address.

 ```js
 const algosdk = require("algosdk");